ChristopherSTAN/Chris-s-darknet/README.md

 ## Train
+Before you start train or test, make sure you are at the folder`Chris-s-darknet`.

 First, place model file in folder you like.
 Below, I place in `./weights`.
 By running one of following lines, a loss plot will be saved in current folder with name like `chart_yolov4-ciou.png`: